zk-passport/openpassport/README.md

 - **Social media**: Add humanity checks to user's profiles
 - **Quadratic funding**: Prevent farmers from skewing rewards
 - **Wallet recovery**: Safeguard assets using IDs as recovery sources
-- **Compliance**: Check a user is not part of a sanctioned entity list
+- **Compliance**: Check that a user is not part of a sanctioned entity list

 ## FAQ